Religions and acts of violence

 Violence: An international journal, Éditions de la MSH

-Violence: An international journal is launching a call for papers on the theme “Violence and emotions.
-Towards a description of everyday violence”.
-This special issue will be coordinated by guest editor Adrian Scribano, University of Buenos Aires, CONICET, Gino Germani Research Institute.
+Violence: An international journal is launching a call for papers on the theme “Religions and acts of violence.
+This special issue will be coordinated by guest editor Mohamed-Ali Adraoui, Assistant Professor, Radboud University.

 For its general articles’ section, Violence: An international journal is also welcoming papers that deal with issues of violence and exiting violence.